chiragmendon16/spotify-reserved-analysis/README.md

 ## About This Project

 This is a portfolio project built to demonstrate data analysis and business analysis skills in the context of a real, live product announcement.
 All data used is publicly available.
 This project is not affiliated with or endorsed by Spotify AB.

+---

+## 👨‍💻 About Me

+Hi, I'm **Chirag Mendon**, a Data Analyst passionate about translating complex data into actionable business strategies.
+I specialize in Python, SQL, and Tableau, with a strong focus on product analytics and business intelligence.
+I built this project to showcase my ability to tackle real-world business problems end-to-end—from data engineering and statistical modelling to building executive-level dashboards.

 **Connect:** [LinkedIn](https://www.linkedin.com/in/chirag-mendon-14b1a02b4/) · [Email](mailto:chiragmndnprsnl2004@gmail.com)